Tanja Sanders

 It sits at the intersection of executive coaching and narrative strategy, with a subconscious reprogramming layer that most programmes don't offer.
 It is not therapy.
 I don't diagnose or treat mental health conditions.
 What I do is identify the patterns that are blocking your visibility and replace them, then build the story architecture that makes you impossible to ignore.

-That depends on where you're starting.
-Founders typically report that their pitch lands differently within days.
-Executives often describe a shift in how they show up in meetings, on stages, and online.
+It depends where you are starting.
+Founders typically report their pitch lands differently within the first two sessions.
+The room changes before the deck does.
+Executives describe a shift in how they show up in high-stakes meetings — less over-preparation, more presence.
 Some clients close funding rounds.
-Others get invited to keynote.
-Others simply stop feeling like a fraud for the first time in their career.
-The common thread is a new baseline: the gap between who you are and how the world sees you gets dramatically smaller.
+Others receive their first keynote invitations.
+Others simply stop feeling like a fraud for the first time in a career that, from the outside, looks impeccable.
+The consistent result: the gap between who you are and how the world sees you gets dramatically smaller.
+Permanently — not motivationally.

 Absolutely.
-A discovery call is free and takes about fifteen minutes.
-We'll talk about where you are, where you want to be, and whether The Expansion Space is the right fit.
+A strategy call is free and takes about fifteen minutes.
+We'll talk about where you are, where you want to be, and whether this programme is the right fit.
 No pressure.
 No pitch.
 Just an honest conversation.

 Then you've probably been exposed to bad storytelling.
 Manipulative, overproduced, performative.
 That's not what we do.
-The stories we build in The Expansion Space are yours.
+The stories we build in this programme are yours.
 They come from your real experience, your real turning points, your real values.
 When a story is true and well-told, it doesn't feel inauthentic.
 It feels like the first time someone finally sees the real you.

 Some of my best clients are introverts.
 Storytelling isn't about being loud or charismatic.
 It's about being clear, specific, and real.
 Introverts often have a natural advantage here because they tend to be more observant, more thoughtful, and more attuned to nuance.
-The Expansion Space doesn't turn you into someone you're not.
+This programme doesn't turn you into someone you're not.
 It helps the world see who you already are.